 Well I must say I truly admire Dawn Butler for her airbrush skills and Karen Porteleo’s sculpting ability.
 Fingers crossed I will have an opportunity to learn from them some day.

-I am very inspired by Mercedes Stachwsky, and truly love the clean and elegant cakes from artist such as Rosalind Miller, Zoe Clark and Maggie Austin.
+I also love Rob Ben Israel and Peggy Porschen for their sugar flowers.
+And, I am very inspired by Mercedes Stachwsky, and truly love the clean and elegant cakes from artist such as Rosalind Miller, Zoe Clark and Maggie Austin.

 What is your best advice for a beginner?